MirrexOne/MirrexOne/README.md

 # Hi there 👋.
 My name is Alexander.
-I am Backend Developer
+I am Backend Engineer
 ![evening](evening.gif)
 Go Backend developer with experience and confident knowledge of development on Go, PostgreSQL, Docker / Docker Compose, Redis, Apache Kafka, REST, gRPC, GraphQL, Unix-like OS and CI/CD.
 I follow TDD methodology in development.
 I adhere to SOLID principles when designing applications, and use Design Patterns and integration testing practices.
 I have experience in developing web applications using REST, gRPC and GraphQL.
 I follow the principles of SOLID and clean code.
 Quick to learn new technologies and development methodologies.